kader0100/Basic-CRUD/README.md

 menu.php - list of main menu
 README.md - this files
 update.php - update record
-ims506.sql - dummy data in sql format, use to import to mysql (you can choose sql or csv format) ims506.csv - dummy data in csv format, use to import to mysql
+ims506.sql - dummy data in sql format, use to import to mysql (recommended .sql) ims506.csv - dummy data in csv format, use to import to mysql

 Step: